 Failure to provide documentation will be noted on the student record card and could be reflected in future letters of recommendation.
-Students who reach 94 hours missed in a 48-week program or 125 hours missed in a 72-week program may be terminated.
-Consideration may be extended to students on an individual basis in regards to bereavement, medical issues and military obligations.
+Students who reach 15.1 hours missed in a 6-week module may be terminated.
+Consideration may be extended to students on an individual basis regarding bereavement, medical issues, and military obligations.
 Students will be required to provide documentation for these absences.
+Any time over 15 hours missed must be made up before class, after class, or Friday with the instructor.